Cappadocia is well known for its unique desert landscape and cave dwellings, known as fairy chimneys, which used to be homes many centuries ago.

-Although, people have been living in the area as far back as the 7th-8th century, as people had fled to the Cappadocia region to escape from the Islamic rule in underground cities, so it’s possible that the castle was formed even earlier than the 14th century.
+Although, people have been living in the area as far back as the 7th to 8th century, as people had fled to the region to escape from the Islamic rule in underground cities around Cappadocia, so it’s possible that the castle was formed even earlier than the 14th century.

 When we visited Uchisar Castle, we were hoping to learn more history about the castle, but there were no signs nor guided tours, so it appears little is known about the castle’s history.

 The rock in Cappadocia is very soft volcanic tuff, which is very easy to work with and shape.
 As such, many of the fairy chimneys and Uchisar Castle were made by hollowing out structures that were already part of the natural landscape.

 Uchisar Castle is a large cylindrical mound of volcanic tuff on top of a hill and is surrounded by several other cave structures which now contain hotels and restaurants in the town of Uchisar.
 In the Byzantine era, they would have been homes for soldiers.